 I understand ‘all your heart, all your soul, and all your might’ as representing the ‘three holy garments’ (see note 35) of thought (machshavah), word (dibbur) and deed (ma’aseh): heart as in mind and thought (note 37), word, because our words reveal the condition of our soul, and ‘through your voice you can make the whole word holy’; deed, because our ‘might’ is revealed in the physical world of action (see note 39).

-A human heart is rarely completely open, so the words rest ‘on’ the heart, ready for the moment when the last shells around the heart (kellipot, note 4) break open and the words can fall in.
-(Rabbi Zalman Schachter-Shalomi p102 Jewish with Feeling, reports this from the teaching of Reb Mendele Kotzker)
+A human heart is rarely completely open, so the words rest ‘on’ the heart, ready for the moment when the last shells around the heart (kelipot, note 4) break open and the words can fall in.
+(Rabbi Zalman Schachter-Shalomi, Jewish with Feeling, p102, reports this from the teaching of Reb Mendele Kotzker)

 Lev can mean heart or mind, and was often synonymous with an organ of speech.
 For example, “The heart of the righteous man rehearses his answer, but the mouth of the wicked blurts out evil things.”
 (Proverbs 15:28) In Eccl.
 5:1 – “Keep your mouth from being rash, and let not your throat (lev) be quick to bring forth speech before God.
 For God is in heaven and you are on earth; that is why your words should be few.”
-Rashbam understands this as meaning we should not make lengthy/wordy prayers.
+Rashbam (grandson of Rashi) understands this as meaning we should not make lengthy/wordy prayers.
 Kabbalists saw the highest 3 sefirot of the Tree of Life as representing the highest aspects of mind, while the lower 7 sefirot were other aspects of the self, including heart and body; these were connected and mediated through a point called da’at (knowledge), situated in the throat, when associated with the map of the human being and the archetypal Adam Kadmon.
 There is an interesting parallel in the ancient Indian teachings of the chakras, in which the throat chakra, the place of expression, performs the same function, connected the upper chakras with the lower, located specifically between the heart and mind chakras.
-I have interpreted this moment in the shema text as lev serving this function of harmony and balance between the different parts of the self; in such a context, our heart would express only what is most true, beautiful and needful – quite the opposite of lashan harah (bad speech and gossip); the rabbis taught that dibbur (speech), one of the ‘three holy garments of the soul’ could always be used to turn a conversation to higher matters if we choose.
-As Zalman (p140 Wrapped in a Holy Flame) writes: “A person who holds words precious and uses them as if they were the most precious coin could also influence worlds with words.”
-And Rabbi Abraham Joshua Heschel said, “Speech has power.
+I have interpreted this moment in the Sh’ma text as lev serving this function of harmony and balance between the different parts of the self; in such a context, our heart would express only what is most true, beautiful and needful – quite the opposite of lashon harah (bad speech and gossip); the rabbis taught that dibbur (speech), one of the ‘three holy garments of the soul’ could always be used to turn a conversation to higher matters if we choose.
+As Reb Zalman writes: “A person who holds words precious and uses them as if they were the most precious coin could also influence worlds with words.”
+(Wrapped in a Holy Flame, 2003, p.140) And Rabbi Abraham Joshua Heschel said, “Speech has power.
 Words do not fade.
 What starts out as a sound, ends in a deed.”

 The ambiguity in this translation is deliberate.
 We receive the legacy, and it is also a legacy that we bequeath.
 ‘Teach them to your children’: we cannot teach the words / ideas unless we first learn them.
 The tradition flows into us, through us, and onwards from us.
 And we remain as children, which means we must always be ready to learn these words again.